nus-cs2103-AY2223S1/tp/docs/team/lfrostbytee.md

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=lfrostbytee&breakdown=true)

 * **Enhancements implemented**:
-    * Updated the GUI for the application (Pull requests [\#54](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/54), [\#131](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/131))
-    * Added the `listEvents` command [\#54](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/54)
+    * Updated the GUI for the application and added the `listEvents` command [\#54](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/54)
-        * What it does: displays all events in the application to the user.
+        * What it does: The application can now display events concurrently with persons while the entering command displays all events in the application to the user.
-        * Justification: This feature allows the user to see events in the current order in which they are stored as data and can be extended to sort events permanently.
+        * Justification: This feature allows the user to see events in the current order in which they are stored as data and has been extended to sort events permanently.
-    * Added the `Date` and `Time` attribute for Events and Persons [\#106](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/106), [\#129](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/129)
+    * Added the `Date` and `Time` attributes for Events and the `Date` attribute for Person [\#106](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/106), [\#129](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/129)
-        * What it does: events can now store a starting date and time while each person can store their date of birth.
+        * What it does: Events can now store a starting date and time while each person can store their date of birth.
-        * Justification: This feature allows the user to see the age statistics for each event and see what time an event begins.
+        * Justification: This feature allows the user to view the start date and time of every event in the application as well as view the date of birth of all persons in the application.
+These attributes have been used to create and display an event's statistics about its attendees' gender distribution and age.
         * Credits: Reused code from Hong Liang (team member) and re-abstracted the code to form the date package so that it can be used by both the `Event` and `Person` class.
-    * Created the GUI display for the `makeStats` command [\#131](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/131)
+    * Created the GUI display for statistics and created the `makeStats` command to open the statistics GUI display [\#131](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/131)
-        * What it does: opens a new window showing a pie chart of a statistic.
+        * What it does: Opens a new window showing a coloured pie chart of a statistic.
         * Justification: This feature allows the user to see the statistics of an event visually.
     * Added the `findEvents` command [\#128](https://github.com/AY2223S1-CS2103-F09-2/tp/pull/128)
-        * What it does: displays all events that match the keywords that have been inputted.
+        * What it does: Displays all events that match the keywords that have been inputted.
         * Justification: This feature helps the user to better locate the events that they are looking for if they are already managing many events.

 * **Documentation**: